 Theodora

-Remarkable Ariodante in 2023 under the direction of William Christie, the mezzo-soprano Lea Desandre embodies a new Handel character this season who faces cruel trials: Theodora, a Christian martyr persecuted by the Roman Empire.
+After a remarkable Ariodante in 2023 under the direction of William Christie, mezzo-soprano Lea Desandre this season takes on another Handelian heroine subjected to cruel trials: Theodora, a Christian martyr persecuted under the Roman Empire.

 Artistic Director Thomas Dunford